 For example, you might need to contribute 5 percent of your pay to receive the maximum matching contribution from your employer, which might consist of a 100 percent match on your first 3 percent and a 50 percent match on the next 2 percent, for a total contribution of 9 percent.
 The amount of the match varies by employer, but you’ll want to make sure you’re receiving the full amount because experts think of this as “free money.”

-Many employers require you to work for a certain number of years before their contributions are vested.
+Many employers require you to work for a certain amount of time before their contributions are vested.
 If you leave your job before then, you could lose what they’ve contributed to your retirement plan.
 Some employers take a gradual approach to vesting, where you’re 20 percent vested after one year of employment, with that increasing steadily until you’re 100 percent vested after five years.
 Other employers offer retirement plans where you’re fully vested after six months or a year.

 4. Contribute to an IRA